Detecting critical treatment effect bias in small subgroups: Methodology

 \subsubsection{Proof of statement in Equation~\ref{eq:proof_main_goal}}

 We begin by defining the error term

-and we denote with $\triangle_i$ the i.i.d. samples from $\mathbb P$.
+and we denote with $\triangle_i$ the corresponding i.i.d. samples (conditional on $\dataobs$).
 We restate the definition of the mean and variance terms here.
 Formally, we split the dataset $\datarct$ equally into two folds, $\II_1$ and $\II_2$, of size $n$ and obtain